MJoergen/nexys4ddr/dyoc/Episodes/ep22_-_Memory_Mapped_IO/README.md

 With just the above, the CPU can create nice horizontal lines on the screen.
 The idea is to change the colour palette, i.e. the default background colour, in a manner to the current VGA pixel coordinate.

+Unfortunately, the VGA output is not quite stable, and there is a substantial amount of flickering.
+This is due to the fact that the CPU and the VGA are not synchronized.
+This will be solved in the next episode.